 Effective January 4, 2011, the Company entered into a five-year consulting agreement with Mr. Smith that will become effective upon his anticipated retirement as a full time employee of the Company on March 31, 2013.
-Upon his retirement, Mr. Smith will receive an annual consulting fee and will be available to work part time as an independent contractor on assignments as requested by the Chief Executive Officer.
+Upon his retirement, Mr. Smith will receive an annual consulting fee and will be available to work part time as an independent contractor on assignments as requested by the Chief Executive Officer and agreed upon by Mr. Smith.
 After his retirement, Mr. Smith will continue to serve as a Board Member of the Company as recommended by the Board of Directors and approved by the Company's shareholders.